thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

         image: /images/user-guide/dashboards/overview/dashboard-states-12-pe.png
         title: 'After clicking, we immediately transfer to the chosen state.'

-states-5:
+states-entity-name:
     0:
         image: /images/user-guide/dashboards/overview/dashboard-states-13-pe.png
         title: 'For the state to be named after the entity, use ${entityName} as the name of the state;'
     1:
         image: /images/user-guide/dashboards/overview/dashboard-states-14-pe.png
-        title: 'Click the “pencil” icon (edit widget) at the upper right corner of the widget to enter the widget configuration mode;'
+        title: 'Click the “pencil” icon (edit widget) at the upper right corner of the widget to enter the widget configuration mode.
+Navigate to the “Action” tab and click the “+” icon to add a new action;'
     2:
         image: /images/user-guide/dashboards/overview/dashboard-states-15-pe.png
         title: 'Enter action name, select action source, an aim of the action and select a state to which you will be transferred.
 Then click "Add" button;'